Join Here | Log In

 ~ Promoting gut microbial production of propionic acid with inulin or resistant starch may help increase your levels of C15:0.

 Pentadecanoic acid, or C15, is an odd-chain saturated fatty acid with studies linking it to decreased risk of diabetes, cardiovascular disease, and overall mortality.
-It is referred to in studies as C15:0 and is sold under the brand name Fatty 15.
-The supplement manufacturer explains it is supporting “long-term health and wellness,” as well as strengthening cells and repairing mitochondrial function.
+It is referred to in studies as C15:0 and is sold in the US only under the brand name Fatty 15.
+The supplement manufacturer explains it supports “long-term health and wellness,” as well as strengthening cells and repairing mitochondrial function.

-This article is going to dig into the research on pentadecanoic acid – where it comes from, what is known about it from animal studies and clinical trials, and how you can get more of it.
+This article explores the research on pentadecanoic acid (C-15), looking at where it comes from, the results of animal studies and clinical trials, and how you can get more of it.

 Avoiding bias: